r1-prototype-studies/DotNet/README.md

     ``` powerShell
     docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml down
     ```
+11. Create a new project Basket.API with the template ASP.NET Core Web API.
+12. Change the running port and url
+     * Right-click on the project and go to properties.
+     * Go to Debug tab.
+     * Select Basket.API from the profile.
+     * Check the app url at the bottom.
+     * The new profile gets added in the launchsettings.json in properties folder.
-11. Execute the below command to pull Redis
+13. Execute the below command to pull Redis
     ``` powerShell
     docker pull redis
-12. Run Redis container using the following command:
+14. Run Redis container using the following command:
       ``` powerShell
       docker run -d -p 6379:6379 --name shoppingcart-redis redis
-13. Install the nuget package - Microsoft.Extensions.Caching.StackExchange
+15. Install the nuget package - Microsoft.Extensions.Caching.StackExchange
-14. Install the nuget package - Newtonsoft.Json
+16. Install the nuget package - Newtonsoft.Json
-15. Create docker compose file
+17. Create docker compose file
      * Right-click the project
      * Go to Add > Add container Orchestrator support
        * Select Docker compose and click ok
        * Select Target OS as Linux
      * DockerFile will be created in the project
      * Docker compose will be updated
-16. Execute the below command to run the docker container
+18. Execute the below command to run the docker container
     ``` powerShell
      docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d
      ```
-17.
+19. Create a new project Discount.API with the template ASP.NET Core Web API.
+20. Change the running port and url
+    * Right-click on the project and go to properties.
+    * Go to Debug tab.
+    * Select Discount.API from the profile.
+    * Check the app url at the bottom.
+    * The new profile gets added in the launchsettings.json in properties folder.
+21. Execute the below command to pull postgresql
+    ``` powerShell
+    docker pull postgres
+22.

 ## Nuget packages